blue-oil/blueoil/docs/tutorial/image_cls.md

      ...
 ```

-CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+The CIFAR-10 dataset consists of 60,000 32x32 color images split into 10 classes, with 6,000 images per class.
 There are 50,000 training images and 10,000 test images.

 ## Generate a configuration file

-Generate your model configuration file interactively by running `blueoil init` command.
+Generate your model configuration file interactively by running the `blueoil init` command.

     $ ./blueoil.sh init

-This is an example of configuration.
+Below is an example configuration.

 ```
 #### Generate config ####